weixinxu666/weixinxu666.github.io/_pages/publications.md

 Recognition in Chest X-rays**

 <ins>**Xinxu Wei**</ins>, Haohan Bai, Xianshi Zhang, and Yongjie Li <br>
-Under review by IEEE Transactions on Instrumentation and Measuremwnt (JCR Q1, IF=5.332) <br>
+Under review by IEEE Transactions on Instrumentation and Measurement (JCR Q1, IF=5.332) <br>
 [<a href='https://arxiv.org/pdf/2207.11393.pdf'>PDF</a>] <br>